Swissair: Legacy

-In April 2002, Swiss International Air Lines commenced operations.
+In April 2002, Swiss International Air Lines began its operations.
 First called Swiss Air Lines, this company was based on the former Crossair and was a merger of Crossair and former Swissair employees, routes, aircraft, and intellectual property.
 The company Swissair continued to exist (in liquidation) but had no further assets.
 Due to legal problems with Swissair, the name had to be changed to Swiss International Air Lines.

-Swiss took over 26 long-haul and 26 medium-haul aircraft from the defunct Swissair fleet and refurbished the liveries and interiors to turn it into the new Swiss fleet, together with the former Crossair Fleet consisting of the Embraer 145, Saab 2000, MD-80 Series, and Avro RJ.
+Swiss took over 26 long-haul and 26 medium-haul aircraft from the defunct Swissair fleet and refurbished the liveries and interiors to turn them into the new Swiss fleet, together with the former Crossair fleet consisting of the Embraer 145, Saab 2000, MD-80 Series, and Avro RJ.
 The remainder of the Swissair aircraft that were grounded and were not taken by the new company were returned to their lessors.

-After problems with the former Crossair pilot unions, who refused to accept different conditions than the former Swissair pilots within the same airline, a subsidiary called Swiss European Air Lines was founded, which belongs 100% to Swiss International Air Lines.
+After problems with the former Crossair pilot unions, who refused to accept different conditions than the former Swissair pilots within the same airline, a subsidiary called 'Swiss European Air Lines' was founded, which belongs 100% to Swiss International Air Lines.

 In 2003, it appeared that Swiss was going to become a member of Oneworld.
-It had codeshares with Oneworld carriers British Airways, American Airlines, Cathay Pacific, Qantas, Aer Lingus and Finnair, and held a strategic partnership and joint operation for all service to North America and AA-operated flights beyond U.S. gateways using American Airlines.
+It had codeshares with Oneworld carriers British Airways, American Airlines, Cathay Pacific, Qantas, Aer Lingus and Finnair and held a strategic partnership and joint operation for all service to North America and AA-operated flights beyond U.S. gateways using American Airlines.
 Swiss started to terminate these codeshare agreements but did not terminate the AA alliance.
-A theory emerged that Swiss was planning to use its partnerships, the AA alliance, and its partnership with British Airways, a strong and supportive member of Oneworld, to join Oneworld itself.
+A theory emerged that Swiss was planning to use its partnerships, the AA alliance, and its partnership with British Airways, a strong and supportive member of OneWorld—to join Oneworld itself.

 However, in 2005, Swiss was taken over by Lufthansa, the national airline of Germany.
 With the merger with Lufthansa, Swiss joined the Star Alliance in 2006, which Swissair planned to join before it failed.
-With this move, Swiss's frequent flyer club, Swiss TravelClub became part of Miles & More, which was originally the Lufthansa Group frequent flyer club.
-It acts as both airlines' frequent flyer programme, along with many other Lufthansa Group airlines.
+With this move, Swiss's frequent flyer club, Swiss TravelClub, became part of Miles & More, which was originally the Lufthansa Group frequent flyer club.
+It serves as the airline's frequent flyer program, along with many other Lufthansa Group airlines.

 Management trial

 A criminal trial began on 16 January 2007 in Bülach.
 The entire former Swissair management board faced criminal charges of mismanagement, false statements, and document forgery.
-The top defendants in the trial were Mario Corti, Philippe Bruggisser, George Schorderet, Jacqualyn Fouse, Eric Honegger, and Verena Spoerry.
+The top defendants in the trial were Mario Corti, Philippe Bruggisser, George Schorderet, Jacqualyn Fouse, Eric Honegger, and Vreni Spoerry.
 Corti, Honegger, and Spoerry entered statements proclaiming their innocence.

 On 7 June 2007, the court in Bülach cleared the defendants of all criminal charges over the airline's 2001 bankruptcy.

 On 29 November 2019, Switzerland’s Federal Court upheld a 2018 decision clearing 14 former Swissair bosses of mismanagement charges related to the airline’s 2001 collapse.
 The court agreed with the Zurich commercial court’s finding that the company needed funding to continue operations, despite being heavily indebted.
 The decision confirms the conclusions of the Zurich court, though it reduces the legal costs of the case.